Why You’ll Want to Visit Antigua, Guatemala

-Chichicastenango Market – This is a famous market and is the largest one in Guatemala.
+Chichicastenango Market – This is a famous market in Antigua and is the largest one in Guatemala.
 It’s a place where you can get pretty much anything from produce to clothes to locally made furniture, along with some supermarket items too.
-The market is also set right in front of an old church, one of the first ever built in Guatemala.
+The market is also set right in front of an old church, one of first-ever built-in Guatemala.

 While not exactly near Antigua, you can also visit Tikal, a UNESCO World Heritage Site of Mayan Ruins with this tour that flies you there making it possible for a day trip.

 Waterfall Rappelling – Waterfalls in Guatemala might not be as popular as the ones in Costa Rica but we do have them.
 One that I highly recommend that is just a couple of hours away from Antigua Guatemala is Los Amates.
 It’s located on the southern coast of the country.
 Just getting there can be a lot of fun.
 The road is extremely bad so only 4 x 4 vehicles can access it.
 Then once you get there not only do you see a beautiful waterfall, you also get to rappel on it.